-Gifts of library materials may be accepted by any The Library staff member and will be added to the library collection or Friends Group book sales in accordance with the The Library Collection Development Policy.
-The Library staff are not authorized to turn away donations of library materials.
-Disposal of unacceptable items will be at the discretion of the Collection Development Department and the Senior Management Team.
+Gifts of library materials may be accepted by any library staff member and will be added to the library collection or Friends Group book sales in accordance with the The Library Collection Development Policy.

-4. Gifts of Real Estate
+Gifts of Real Estate

-Gifts of real estate may be accepted only by the Community Engagement Committee.
+Gifts of real estate may be accepted only by the Board of Trustees.
 No gift of real estate shall be accepted without first being appraised as to value and evaluated as to potential environmental problems, where appropriate, by a party chosen by The Library, who shall have no business or other relationship to the donor.